 LOCAL HISTORY ROOM OPEN

-THE LOCAL HISTORY ROOM AT THE NEWBURGH FREE LIBRARY IS NOW OPEN AFTER OUR RENOVATION.
+THE LOCAL HISTORY ROOM AT THE NEWBURGH FREE LIBRARY WILL HAVE FEWER OPEN HOURS THE END OF JUNE 2016.

 - The Local History Room is closed when no local history staff is in the local history room.

 - The Local History Room will be closed on Friday, June 24, 2016.